Vintage ABA Team Logos

 Key Players: Zelmo Beaty, Willie Wise, Ron Boone, Red Robbins, Glen Combs, Merv Jackson

-They were tough as nails, led by a defensive intensisty seldom seen in the old ABA.
+They were tough as nails, led by a defensive intensity seldom seen in the old ABA.
 They beat Kentucky in the ABA finals to take home the 1971 Tittle.
 Willie Wise, Ron Boone and Zelmo Beaty formed a hard nosed defensive trio that gave opposing coaches fits.
 They were coached by old Boston Celtic player Bill Sharman, who himself experienced great success with the defense first approach of the Boston Celtics.
 Sharman had a tremendous amount of theory, ranging from chocolate bars at halftime to down home remedies for injuries.

 Ron Boone Utah Stars ABA